Passport and visa problems

 Biometric Residence Permit (BRP)

-The following information outlines the steps you will need to take if there is a problem with your BRP:
+The following information outlines the steps you will need to take if there is a problem with your BRP.
+Information for BRP holders is still available in its page on Biometric Residence Permits.

 BRP lost/stolen/damaged outside the UK